Limitations of GEO Analytics

 - Validate product feature adoption

-Customer data platforms unify information from multiple analytics systems into a single profile of user behavior.
+Customer data platforms unify information from multiple analytics systems into a single profile of user behavior, enabling organizations to combine AI-driven content insights with human behavioral data.

 - Web analytics platforms